What Will the New Normal Look Like?

 We Should Look Up

-My faith sustains me as nothing else can.
+I am a person of faith and it sustains me as nothing else can.
 This was not always so but it is now, thank God.
 I know what life was like then and I know what it is like now, even in the midst of this.
 The peace that fills me comes direct from my Creator’s heart.
 I know Him, and He knows me.
 I am no longer left to my own devices, plans, and schemes; I rest in the shadow of His wings, and it is a good place to be.
-Especially now.
+Even now.